There are no products in your shopping cart.

 The most important thing is to be aware of the symptoms of cervical cancer.
 The symptoms can be caused by things other than cervical cancer, but whatever your age, see your doctor if you have any.

-After menopause, the opening of the vagina and vagina walls may become smaller and less able to stretch.
-This can make putting the speculum into the vagina more uncomfortable.
+Oestrogen is a hormone that makes the walls of your vagina stretchy and wetter.
+After menopause, your body produces less oestrogen.
+This means the opening of the vagina and vagina walls may become smaller and less able to stretch, which can make putting the speculum in more uncomfortable.

 Yes!
 All people with a cervix between age 25 and 64 can go for regular cervical screening, no matter their gender identity.